 Business Combinations-On January 1, 2009, the Company adopted, on a prospective basis, new accounting guidance issued by the FASB on business combinations.
 The new accounting guidance supersedes or amends other related authoritative literature although it retains the fundamental requirements that the acquisition method of accounting (previously referred to as the "purchase method") be used for all business combinations and that an acquirer be identified for each business combination.
 The new guidance also establishes principles and requirements for how the acquirer (a) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed and any noncontrolling interest in an acquiree; (b) recognizes and measures the goodwill acquired in a business combination or a gain from a bargain purchase; and (c) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of a business combination.
-The new guidance also requires the acquirer to expense, as incurred, costs relating to any acquisitions.
-The adoption of the new accounting guidance did not materially impact on the Company's consolidated financial statements.
+The new guidance did not materially impact on the Company's consolidated financial statements.
 Prospectively, all acquisitions conform to the new accounting guidance.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)